Jesewe/csgo-memory-cheat/README.md

 ### CS:GO Memory Cheat
-Simple CS:GO Memory Cheat - Python
+Simple CS:GO Memory Cheat

-Version : 1.5.1
+Version : 1.5.2

 ### How to use: